 ii is the International Journal of Interior Architecture + Spatial Design.

-ii is a bi-annual, double blind peer‐reviewed scholarly journal that serves as a leading source of stewardship and critical thinking within advanced spatially-based research, design, teaching, emerging technologies, and digital fabrication.
+ii is an annual, double blind peer reviewed scholarly journal that serves as a leading source of stewardship and critical thinking within advanced spatially-based research, design, teaching, emerging technologies, and digital fabrication.

 ii publishes peer-reviewed essays, visual compositions, and observations that merge research-based rigor with an avant-garde journalistic edge.
 We define these focus areas broadly, while engaging disciplines including ecology, technology, media, sociology, anthropology, geography, and the arts.

 ii solicits the work of educators, practitioners, and doctoral candidates in all disciplines that investigate interior built environments, spatial design, installation art, and light-mobile-architectures.
 We seek provocative and original writing that critically examines contemporary practices within, but not limted to, interior architecture, furniture design, designed objects, and digital fabrication, as well as diverse narratives that explore the history, theory, and development of spatially-relevant disciplines.